 Unforgettable Moment: Your bucket list will get a little smaller after today because our morning excursion brings us to the Giza plateau to see the last of the Ancient Wonders of the World still standing: the amazing Pyramids.
 You will see all three of the pyramids: the smallest, Menkaure (Mykerinos), Chephren (Khafre), and the largest, the Great Pyramid of Cheops (or Khufu.)
 Also nearby you will see the Sphinx, the giant statue cut from the bedrock in the shape of a lion’s body with a man’s head.
 It is the oldest known monumental statue in Egypt, built between 2558–2532 B.C.

 The Sphinx and the Pyramids comprise a UNESCO World Heritage Site, along with our next destination: The Step Pyramid of King Djoser at Sakkara.
 Built in the 27th-century B.C., this ziggurat-like mortuary temple is thought to be the world’s oldest cut stone building.
+Then we will pay a visit to the renowned Egyptian Museum.
 From here we return to our hotel to relax a bit before our dinner at a local restaurant.

 Tour Cairo’s Islamic quarter and Museum of Islamic Art, followed by a visit to the colorful, fragrant souk